rses-datascience/rses-datascience.github.io/about.md

 </span>
   <header class="major">

 In the 21th numerical century, data science is an central topic.
-At RSES, scientists use data science tools for their everyday research and develops new ways at looking at data.
+At the Research School of Earth Sciences, the Australian National University, scientists use data science tools for their everyday research and develops new ways at looking at data.

 </header>
   <div class="content">